2018 United States Senate elections: Election dates

 These are the election dates for the regularly scheduled general elections.

 Gains and losses

 Retirements

 Three Republicans retired instead of seeking re-election.

 Defeats

 Four Democrats and one Republican sought re-election but lost in the general election.

+Post-election changes

+One Republican resigned before the start of the 116th Congress on December 31, 2018, and another Republican resigned during the 116th Congress for health reasons.
+Initially, all were replaced by Republican appointees.

 Race summary

 Special elections during the preceding Congress

 In these special elections, the winners will be seated before January 3, 2019, when elected and qualified.
 They are ordered by election date, then by state and by class.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 2019.

 All of the elections involve the Class 1 seats and they are ordered by state.

 Closest races

-In twelve races the margin of victory was under 10% (although in California, the Senate race was fought between two members of the Democratic Party, Dianne Feinstein and Kevin de Leon, because of California's run-off system).
+In twelve races the margin of victory was under 10%.